 outdoor friendly but not for floors:

-please note: most of the tiles are best supported with an application of sealant to further protect them against the elements. each of our tile installation guides provide these details.
+please note: most of our freeze thaw rated tiles are best supported with an application of sealant to further protect them against the elements.